 This is an opportunity to emphasize specific areas of focus.
 Is there a particular area of the day's work that you want to practice more or is there a topic you are enthusiastic about?
 This is a great way to let everyone know what your goals are for the day.

 Did you struggle with the homework?
-Did you not get to finish the project yesterday?
+Did you not get to finish the project during the previous class session?
 Do you want to work more on how you communicate?
 Will you be working slower today to focus on understanding concepts?
 We encourage students to share their struggles.
 Verbalizing any issues you're having can be a great way to combat impostor syndrome.

 Every day at the end of class, you will meet with your dev team in Discord to discuss how the day went.
 While companies usually don't have daily retrospectives, this is a good practice for students to maximize learning and share work.